jomazu/elixir-playground/README.md

 Both the name and the arity are required to identify a particular function.
 We write the combination as **name/arity**: `String.split/1`, `String.split/2` and so on.

 ***Values Are Not Objects***
+In an object-oriented language, an object is typically associated with a class or a prototype.
+That class defines the methods that are supported by the object.
+In Ruby, for example, we could split a string using:
+`"123\n456\n789\n".split(/\n/)`
+Values in Elixir have a type, but the type does not attach functions to those values.
+Instead, you pass the value as a parameter to the appropriate function:
+`String.split("123\n456\n789\n", ~r/\n/)`

+***Functions Return The Last Expression Evaluated***
+Functions exit by falling out the bottom - there is no explicit `return` keyword.

+***Finding Functions***
+Although types don't have associated functions, you'll find that the libraries in Elixir use naming conventions to make finding appropriate functions easier.
+For example, a string will typically be manipulated by functions in the `String` module (`String.split` and so).
+Similarly, lists are manipulated by functions in the `List` module.

+Sometimes a set of functions applies to values of multiple types.
+For example, lists and maps are both collections of values - they can be enumerated.
+Functions to do with this shared behavior are in their own module (in this case `Enum`).